-Application materials and a brochure describing available aid programs may be obtained from the Office of Student Financial Aid, 211 Patton Hall, and/or on the web at www.aamu.edu.
+Application materials and a brochure describing available aid programs may be obtained from the Office of Student Financial Aid, 211 Patton Hall, and/or on the web here.
 The financial aid which students may receive includes scholarships, grants, loans and part-time employment.